History of OECD in Timeline

 The Bank of Japan, the OECD, and Beyond: Reflections from a lifetime’s work

-In 2024, assessed contributions to the "Part I Budget", totaling an estimated 229.9m EUR, were the largest single source of revenue for the OECD, based on the number of OECD members and the proportional size of their national economies.
+In 2024, assessed contributions to the "Part I Budget" totalled an estimated 229.9 million EUR, representing the largest single source of revenue for the OECD, based on the number of OECD members and their national economies' sizes.

-The OECD operated on a two-year budget determined by member countries with annual revenues over €900 million in 2024.
+In 2024, the OECD operated on a two-year budget determined by member countries, with annual revenues exceeding €900 million during the 2023–2024 reporting period.

 June 2025: OECD Membership Count